The Essence of Life

 A very important item is a magnetic compass, especially if it is inexpensive and not too reliable, as it provides us a good reason to get lost for as long as we desire.

-A good haversack can carry many other essentials, but it cannot transport or contain the most essential and necessary "items" for a us, professional small boys, adventure spirit and imagination.
+A good haversack can carry many other essentials, but it cannot transport or contain the most essential and necessary "items" for us, professional small boys, adventure spirit and imagination.

 Just get away from this computer screen and go explore your own backyard!
 You will discover a world that you thought was lost.